 Carrie Besnette Hauser, Ph.D.

-She is currently a governor’s appointee to the Colorado Parks and Wildlife Commission and a member of the Great Outdoors Colorado and Glenwood Springs Chamber Boards of Directors, and the El Pomar Foundation Northwest Regional Council.
-At the national level, Hauser is a member of the Aspen Institute’s Society of Fellows, serves on the board of American Rivers, the Kansas City Federal Reserve Bank Economic Advisory Council and is past president of the National Scholarship Providers Association (NSPA).
+Hauser is currently a governor’s appointee to the Colorado Parks and Wildlife Commission, a member of the El Pomar Northwest Regional Council, and serves on the Great Outdoors Colorado (GOCO) and Vail Valley Foundation boards of directors.
+At the national level, she serves on the American Council on Education Board of Directors and the Kansas City Federal Reserve Bank Economic Advisory Council, and is past president of the National Scholarship Providers Association (NSPA).

-Hauser’s past board service includes the Vail Valley Partnership, the Denver Metro Chamber of Commerce and its Foundation, the Metro Denver Economic Development Corporation, the Metro Denver Sports Commission, Visit Denver, and the American Red Cross Mile High Chapter.
-Two prior gubernatorial appointments include Colorado’s Blue Ribbon Commission on Health Care Reform and the Colorado Commission on Higher Education.
+Hauser’s prior board service includes American Rivers, the Glenwood Springs Chamber Resort Association, Vail Valley Partnership, Denver Metro Chamber of Commerce and its foundation, Metro Denver Economic Development Corporation, Metro Denver Sports Commission, American Red Cross Mile High Chapter and Visit Denver.
+Previous gubernatorial appointments were to the Colorado Women’s Centennial Vote Commission, Colorado’s Blue Ribbon Commission on Health Care Reform and the Colorado Commission on Higher Education.
 She has been recognized as the 9News Leader of the Year and one of the Fifty for the Future of Colorado.

-An avid outdoorswoman and athlete, Hauser has summited Mt.
-Kilimanjaro (raising funds for the NSPA), climbed to the Mt.
-Everest base camp, and held the proud title of “swamper” while working many summers for Hatch River Expeditions in the Grand Canyon, near her hometown of Flagstaff, Arizona.
-She and her husband enjoy skiing, hiking, boating, biking, and exploring the Rocky Mountain West and remote places around the world.
+An avid outdoorswoman, Hauser has summitted Mt.
+Kilimanjaro, climbed to the Mt.
+Everest base camp, and is nearing completion of Colorado’s 58 highest peaks (14ers).
+She held the proud title of “Swamper” while working many summers for Hatch River Expeditions in Grand Canyon National Park near her beloved hometown of Flagstaff, Arizona.
+She and her husband enjoy skiing, hiking, boating, biking and exploring the Rocky Mountain West and remote places around the world.